 Upon first entering UMass Amherst, many students are not ready to choose a specific major or want to find out more about the many majors offered.
 First-year students who are undeclared or undecided on their major are placed in the Exploratory Track program.
 This program allows students to explore majors and enables them to take advantage of the advising and support programs embedded within schools and colleges.

 Undeclared or undecided students are placed into an Exploratory Track based on the ranked choices indicated in their applications.
 This track is intended to guide students toward majors they are most suited to, but does not restrict students to majors within their Exploratory Track's school or college.
 Students will be provided with advising assistance and support programs—including a first year seminar—through their Exploratory Track to help them with this exploration.

-Exploratory Track for Undeclared Students: Humanities & Fine Arts
+Humanities & Fine Arts Exploratory Track

-This Exploratory Track allows students to discover a major that allows them to pursue their passions—in art, literature, design, music, language, history, and many other fields—while gaining valuable skills.
-Striking this unique balance allows today's students of humanities and fine arts to develop into tomorrow's artists, teachers, creators, inventors, and leaders.
+The Humanities and Fine Arts Exploratory Track encourages students to discover a major that allows them to pursue their passions—in art, literature, design, music, language, history, and many other areas of study—while gaining valuable skills.
+Striking this unique balance means today's students of the humanities and fine arts will develop into tomorrow's artists, teachers, creators, inventors, and leaders.